lingrino/infra-personal/README.md

 - [ ] Updates to work with terraform 0.12
 - [ ] Account base module should remove default vpcs
 - [ ] SNS topic that notifies a lambda that notifies me (and static site alarms go here)
-- [ ] DNS query logging to cloudwatch
-- [ ] Cloudtrail logs to cloudwatch